Letter Types

 IELTS Letter Types based on Purpose:

 A letter can have different objectives or purposes.
-While sometimes we write a formal letter to apply for a job, other times we write a formal letter to complain about a service or to request for some information.
+While sometimes we write a formal letter to apply for a job, other times we write a formal letter to complain about a service or to request some information.
 Thus identifying the purpose of a letter is important (just after noticing the formality of a letter).
 Similarly, when you write to your landlord to invite him/her to a party will have quite a different style or tone than writing a letter to the same landlord who denies returning your advance when you vacate the apartment.
 This is why we have classified the letters based on their purposes so that you can read sample answers based on the purpose of the letter and get to know how to answer them.

 It is quite important that when you read your task, you work out the purpose of the letter you need to write.
 You need to focus on this purpose throughout the letter to score well for task achievement.

-For the IELTS exam you need to be able to write one of the following types of letters:
+For the IELTS exam, you need to be able to write one of the following types of letters:

-Requesting information:
+» Requesting information:

 This type of IELTS letter requires you to write a letter primarily to ask for some information from someone or from a company or business.
+They are known as 'Request Information Letters'.

 Read requesting information type IELTS letters:

-Giving information:
+» Giving information:

 This type of IELTS letter requires you to write a letter to respond to a request made by someone to you for some information.
+They are known as 'Give Information Letters'.

 Read giving information type IELTS letters:

-Making a complaint:
+» Making a complaint:

 This type of letter (a complaint letter) requires you to write a letter to complain about a product, service or situation.
+They are known as 'Complain Letters'.

 Read IELTS letters for making a complaint:

-Making an apology:
+» Making an apology:

 This type of letter (an apology letter) requires you to write a letter to apologise for making a mistake, causing inconvenience to someone, or causing damage to something.
+They are known as 'Apology Letters'.

 Read IELTS letters for making an apology:

-Thanking someone:
+» Thanking someone:

 This type of letter (a thank you letter) requires you to write a letter to thank someone for his/her help, thoughtfulness or kindness.
+They are known as 'Thank you Letters'.

 Read IELTS letters for thanking someone:

-Congratulating someone:
+» Congratulating someone:

-Read IELTS letters for congratulating someone:
+Read IELTS letters to congratulate someone:

-Applying to a job:
+» Applying for a job:

 Read IELTS letters for a job application:

-Inviting someone:
+» Inviting someone:

 Read IELTS letters for inviting someone: